European Football Clubs: Working Groups

-The Working Groups are an important cornerstone of ECA's organisational structure as they provide active advice and support not only to the Executive Board, but also to ECA representatives participating in UEFA, FIFA, EU committees and working groups.
+The Working Groups are an important cornerstone of EFC's organisational structure as they provide active advice and support not only to the Executive Board, but also to EFC representatives participating in UEFA, FIFA and EU committees and working groups.
 Their contribution is key and strategic to the association.
-Alongside ECA Working Groups, dedicated Task Forces give assistance on specific matters, which require urgent decision-making.
+All working groups are made up of both Ordinary Member and Associated Member Clubs from all four subdivisions.
+Alongside EFC Working Groups, dedicated Task Forces give assistance on specific matters, which require urgent decision-making.